Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	</tr>
  </table>

-  The following are requirements and recommendations for timed metadata
+  The following are requirements and recommendations for apply for timed metadata
   ingest related to events, tags, ad markers and program information:

      1. Metadata SHALL be conveyed in a CMAF track, where